jozefg/drafts/bisim.md

 ## Wrap Up

 So that about wraps up this post.

 We've seen how infinite structures demand a fundamentally different approach to proofs then finite ones.
-Hopefully you've learned a bit about this technique, it's awfully underutilized considering how cool it is.
+It's not all puppies and rainbows though, considering how we managed to spend nearly 300 lines talking about it, coinduction is a lot less intuitive.
+It is however, our only choice if we want to have "real proofs" in Haskell (terms and conditions may apply).

 [knaster-tarksi]: https://en.wikipedia.org/wiki/Knaster%E2%80%93Tarski_theorem